Claiming the Lost Self: Conclusion

 Wholeness is not final.
 It opens a continuous relationship with the unconscious.
 Dreams continue to offer direction.
 Intuition grows more articulate.
 She listens inwardly with respect for what she hears.
 She trusts the subtle inner signals that rise before she can name them.

 Through this dialogue, she realizes that her psyche has been preparing her all along.
 What she meets in waking life often reflects what has already been forming within her.
 Her awareness expands.
-She feels at home in her life.
+She feels at home in her own life.

 A Private Reflection for the Reader